Integrable deformations of CFTs and the discrete Hirota equations: The A Case

-\begin{proof} For generic $g\in SU(r+1)$, the group elements $g^k$, $k$ a positive integer, are dense in $SU(r+1)$.
-Thus any algebraic relation between the matrix elements of $g$ and $g^k$ which is true for arbitrary positive integers $k$ stays true when $g^k$ is replaced by any diagonal matrix $h\in SU(r+1)$.
-By complexification the result also holds for $h\in SL(r+1)$.
-Now the $S(A_r,A_\ZZ)$ relations between the $z_{im}$ remain true when the $z_{im}$ are replaced by $z_{i,m+k}$ for arbitrary positive integers $k$.
-According to equation~(\ref{eq:Nmi}) this implies that the equations remain true when $g^m$ is replaced by $g^mh$.
-Since $h$ can involve negative powers of $g$, the equations are valid for negative $m$.
-We conclude by comparing dimensions.
+\begin{proof} For generic $g\in SU(r+1)$, the group elements $g^n$, $n$ a positive integer, are dense in $SU(r+1)$.
+Thus any algebraic relation between the diagonal matrix elements of $g$ and $g^n$ which is true for arbitrary positive integers $n$ stays true when $g^n$ is replaced by an arbitrary diagonal matrix $h\in SU(r+1)$.
+By complexification the result stays true for $SL(r+1)$.
+The algebraic relations between the $z_{im}$ of $S(A_r,A_\NN)$ remain true when the $z_{im}$ are replaced by $z_{i,m+n}$ for arbitrary positive integers $n$.
+Thus the formula for $z_{in}$ given above yields elements of $S(A_r,A_\ZZ)$.
+We conclude by comparing dimensions. \end{proof}